jbarrere3/funpotential_ifn/index.md

 ```

-# Make all plots and run pipeline
+# Make all plots, run pipeline and write tables

 ```r